LandRegistry/hmlr-design-system-2/README.md

 # HM Land Registry Design System

-This repository contains the code for the GOV.UK Design System website.
-To find the code we provide for reuse by services, go to the [govuk-frontend repository](https://github.com/alphagov/govuk-frontend).
+This repository contains the code for the HM Land Regitry Design System website.
+To find the code we provide for reuse by services, go to the [hmlr-frontend repository](https://github.com/LandRegistry/hmlr-frontend).

 ## Run locally